 A trace of irony and the barely hidden pleasure is a playful blend in the multi-disciplinary work of Sebastian Neeb.
 He plays with the sublime nature of art and approaches it – verbally and figuratively – looking behind the gestures and slogans.
 Neeb’s tragicomedy figures and scenes create a distance which either make the trivial visible or demolish the abysses.

 In recent years, Sebastian Neeb has created a complex artistic cosmos.
-Painting, photography, objects, installations and scuptures all complement each other through thematic complexes.
+Painting, photography, objects, installations and sculptures all complement each other through thematic complexes.
 The craftsmanship techniques are mastered at the same time and the handling of different materials are combined to form coherent installations.

-Neeb designs trophies for nonsense performances, balances paintings on sideboards, invents paper noses for portraits that are painted in an old fashioned way – like the old masters and allows ceramic creatures to demand the attention of the beholder.
+Neeb designs trophies for nonsense performances, balances paintings on sideboards, invents paper noses for portraits that are painted in an old-fashioned way – like the old masters and allows ceramic creatures to demand the attention of the beholder.
 He proclaims that his works are in the form of proverbs – the »wooden wurst« a comprehensive contemporary allegory of The Golden Calf.

 The »New Leader« character head placed on a pedestal, does not present power.
 They are disfigured physiognomies, witty and grotesquely deformed substances of faces that remark on the sight of power.